When to visit

 BIT & SPUR RESTAURANT & SALOON ($$-$$$)

 The rustic walls made of wood and stone combined with the exposed ceiling beams give this restaurant the feel of an old western saloon.
 The cuisine is Mexican-inspired with burritos, flautas and "rellenos" peppers.
-You will also find seafood such as grilled salmon and meats such as grilled steak, rubbed with chili peppers and served with a port and blue cheese demi-glace.

 Open 7 days a week from 5 p.m. (reduced days and hours in winter).